nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf91/nrf91_features.rst

 See `Energy efficiency`_ for more information.

-Asset Tracker enables the concurrent working of GNSS and LTE in eDRX and PSM modes when the device is in `RRC idle mode`_.
+Asset Tracker enables the concurrent working of GNSS and LTE in eDRX and PSM modes when the device is in `RRC idle mode <Radio Resource Control_>`_.
 The time between the transition of a device from RRC connected mode (data transfer mode) to RRC idle mode is dependent on the network.
 Typically, the time ranges between 5 seconds to 70 seconds after the last data transfer on LTE.
 Sensor and GNSS data are sent to the cloud only during the data transfer phase.